-Performance in 2020
+Performance in 2021

-PERFORMANCE INDICATOR 2020 TARGET 2020 ACTUAL 2021 TARGET RISK ANALYSIS Percentage by spend of suppliers deemed to have a low risk of slavery as determined by our third party impact assessment tool To continue to use a high proportion of low risk suppliers More than 95% To continue to use a high proportion of low risk suppliers TRAINING Proportion of employees to have completed and passed an anti-slavery e-learning course and test within the last three years 100% 100% 100%
+PERFORMANCE INDICATOR 2021 ACTUAL risk Analysis Proportion by spend of suppliers deemed to have a low risk of slavery as determined by our third party impact assessment tool To continue to use a high proportion of low risk suppliers Target met.
+TRAINING Proportion of permanent employees to have completed and passed an anti-slavery elearning course 100% Target met.

-Priorities for 2021
+Priorities for the future

-We have identified certain priorities to progress during 2021, in relation to tackling modern slavery.
+We have identified certain areas to continue to progress moving forward, in relation to tackling modern slavery.